rybakatchya/ECS/README.md

 # ECS

-Simplistic ecs designed for performance and simplicity.
+Simplistic ecs designed for performance and ease of use.

+## Benchmark